 Students take the field exam in the summer after their second year.
 The students will receive two field exam assignments at the beginning of summer and will need to submit their responses by the end of the summer quarter:

 (1) Review and write a thoughtful critique on a paper.
+The paper will be assigned when the field exam begins.

 VI.
 Teaching Requirement